Letter Stacks

 • Each letter keeps its individual decorations (lines are drawn for each)

-2. Stacking Limits (This Site)
+2. Stacking Limits (This Site Only)

 • Consonants: Maximum of 3 letters per stack